Docs

 Prerequisites

-Set up the Ruby on Rails application
+Set up the Ruby on Rails app

 1. Create a new Rails app using the rails new myapp command.